DevBot94/Stepik.Automation.course/README.md

 # Stepik.Automation.course
-## Course of test automation with Python Selenium.
+### Course of test automation with Python Selenium.
 > Homework's and some other stuff
 > A lot of different stuff, dude's
 > I mean for real - a lot of

-![alt text] (https://github.com/DevBot94/Stepik.Automation.course/blob/main/normandy.jpg "Just cool mountains")
+Look at me:
+![alt text][logo]

+[logo]: https://github.com/DevBot94/Stepik.Automation.course/blob/main/normandy.jpg "Me when I'm trying to make some push, but it crash all of the things"